Should I buy a house with beam damage from insects?

-ANSWER: Wood that is infested or damaged by one of the several wood-infesting insects-including subterranean and drywood termites, powderpost beetles, wood-borers and carpenter ants has some characteristics that can be used to help identify the pest.
+ANSWER: Wood that is infested or damaged by insects like subterranean and drywood termites, powderpost beetles, wood-borers, and carpenter ants, have some characteristics that can be used to help identify the pest.

-Subterranean termite-infested wood is characterized by the presence of earthen tubes over the surface, and soil-lined galleries inside the wood.
-Termites do not produce "sawdust" in the wood; the primary evidence of the presence of these termites is the soil in the wood.
+Subterranean termite infested wood is characterized by the presence of earthen tubes over the surface and soil-lined galleries inside the wood.
+Termites do not produce "sawdust" in the wood, the primary evidence of their presence is the soil in the wood.
 There are few to no openings (holes) in the surface of the wood.

-Wood infested with drywood termites is characterized by presence of small (rounded and seedlike) pellets that collect in one portion of the galleries.
+Wood infested with drywood termites is characterized by the presence of small rounded and seed-like pellets that collect in one portion of the galleries.
 The galleries themselves may be narrow and smooth-sided, but they contain no soil and there are no mud tubes or tunnels in the wood.
 There are few to no openings in the surface of the wood, except for a few places where the pellets may be pushed out.

-Wood infested with powderpost beetles may show signs of piles of powdery sawdust; this material is fine powder and with no fibers, it may feel a little gritty when rubbed between your fingers.
+Wood infested with powderpost beetles may show signs of piles of a powdery sawdust (a fine powder with no fibers) that may feel a little gritty when rubbed between your fingers.
 The holes close to the sawdust will be small (size of pencil lead) and round.

 Wood infested by a wood borer (typically the old house borer) will have large, oval holes and the sawdust coming from these holes will be a fine powder, with perhaps some barrel-shaped clumps in it.

-As a home is typically one's largest investment, you would want to be sure what the infestation is and what is the best way to protect this investment.
-Call your local Orkin Branch Office and ask for a home inspection.
+As a home is typically one's largest investment, you would want to be sure what the infestation is and and be sure way to protect this investment.
+Contact us and ask for a home inspection.
 A highly trained Orkin Inspector will come to the house, identify the infestation, assess the situation and develop either a preventive or corrective treatment protocol backed by science that best meets your needs.